[Updated February 2021]

 By Pashmina from The Gone Goat

-In the summer of 2018, I cycled from Vienna, Austria to Budapest, Hungary along the Danube river.
+In the summer of 2018, I cycled from Vienna to Budapest along the Danube river.
 The trip took me to Vienna, Bratislava and Budapest alongside castles and wooded parks and the majestic Danube bend.

 The highlights include visiting the lovely castle in a green village called Eckartsau, nestled in the middle of the Danube wetlands.
 It’s only 43 km from Vienna and can be easily visited on a day trip.